drewbarontini/leo/README.md

 - Parent - Another Child
 ```

-**Note** Nested pages _must_ have the `Parent - ` title for its parent prefixed in the YAML file to avoid identically named file clashes.
+**Note** Nested pages _must_ have the `Parent - ` title with its parent prefixed in the YAML file to avoid identically named file clashes.

 Nested Pages
 ------------